 Moliere – Tartuffe (1664)

 So I was supposed to read this when I was seventeen years old and took a summer college course before my senior year at a university’s special program for high schoolers.
 I did not.
 The class was great and so were the readings, but this was the last one before the final exam and after being told that it wouldn’t show up on the test I decided to spend myself preparing for my first exam that counted as college credit and ignored Moliere’s French comedy.
 As is true with all plays I am sure it is better to see it performed, but it is an enjoyable read.
 The play is long in soliloquies, as was normal in the 17th century, so some sections are not as pleasant to read through as the moments of amusing quick banter, but it’s a classic for a reason and I am happy to have finally made up for my mistake all those years ago.

-Wharton wrote this story in 1907 and as a fan of the writer I really liked it.
+Wharton wrote this story and since I myself a fan of the writer, also I simply really liked it.
 Ethan Frome is one of my favorite novels.
 Once again we have the tale of a love that is not meant to be, and a study on the role that fate plays in human lives, preventing ultimately for happiness to be reached or achieved.
 I did not know about this specific tale, but after Amazon saw the types of works I was putting in my cart for this little project it suggested this one and it was a successful purchase as it is amongst the best novellas of the lot that I read.

 Two tales of survival that came in the same binding that I purchased, the second one a surprise, as I thought I was only getting the first story.
 I was never a lover of survival tales, or of frontier stories that took place in wastelands but these were interesting tales.
 I had heard a lot of the first one, but had never read it.
 The way that London manages to handle the psychology of two very different men dealing with the same issues – the quest to survive in an unforgiving and devastatingly lonely environment – is really admirable and I was really gripped by the tension that he managed to build.